peterljq/Data-Structure-C-Language-Exercises/README.md

 Statement of Rights and Responsibilities
 ----------
 ***The partial pictures and some sets of information are the university collection.
 If there is any infringement of rights, please kindly inform us.
 We will delete that part in one business day.***

+The answers provided here are all writen by me (except a few BST questions) which may not guarantee 100% correct.
+If you want the official answers, please kindly approach to the course lecturers or corresponding lab tutors.

 Special Thanks
 ----------